 - Here you will find the Clear data and Clear cache options.

 Clear cache is the option you should start with.
 It will get rid of saved data that allows apps to load a little quicker when you launch them.
 Clearing it means the app will open a little slower, but your main problem might well be solved.

 If the app isn't built-in, you can also try uninstalling it and then reinstalling it from the Google Play Store.
-Simply open the Play Store app, open the menu bar on the left hand side and tap on My apps.
+Simply open the Play Store app, open the menu bar on the left-hand side and tap on My apps and games.
 Find the app in question and hit Uninstall, which takes a few seconds.
-Atterwards, you can install it again.
+Afterwards, you can install it again.

 You can also try doing a soft reset, which simply means restarting your device.
 This is super simple and quite effective if your phone has been on for a long time.
 A soft reset will power cycle your phone, turning it off and then back on again.

 It’s a good idea to turn your phone off every few days for a few minutes – this will help a sluggish phone with a variety of issues, whether they're related to the app, network, audio or email.

 When the above solutions have failed, you can resort to factory resetting your phone.
 When doing a factory reset, ensure that you have backed-up all of your data beforehand.
 I repeat: back up all of your data first.
 A factory reset will wipe your device and set it back to factory defaults, taking everything, including any bugs, with it.
 You can restore your apps and data afterwards easily, as long as you've made a backup.